TFarla/tomodutch/content/ja/posts/2022-06-17-mushoku-tensei-10.md

 - buy house -> creepy doll that can move on its own
 - erinazu is shilfy's grandmother
 - duel against luke.
 Maybe that's because he was in love with Shilfy?
+- letter from Paulo.
+Rujierudo and sisters are coming to Rudi
+- nanahoshi attempts suicide

 Impression: